BalogunEzekiel/Advanced-SQL-Portfolio-Analytics/README.md

 *-- Extracting year and month for time-based trend analysis*

-SELECT OrderID, CustomerName, OrderDate, YEAR(OrderDate), MONTH(OrderDate), ...
+SELECT OrderID, CustomerName, OrderDate, YEAR(OrderDate) AS OrderYear, MONTH(OrderDate) AS OrderMonth, Product, Quantity, Price, Region
 FROM orders;

-Use Case: Build monthly sales dashboards.
+***Use Case: Build monthly sales dashboards.
+Seasonal planning for major events like Black Friday or Prime Day.***

 ---